rsljr/edgarParser/README.md

 **Corporate insider data**

 The function [extract_insider_data()](https://github.com/rsljr/python-edgar/blob/master/insider_trading.ipynb) parses forms 3, 4 and 5.
 It takes the form and return a dataframe in which each row is a transaction reported in the form (see caveats in the function description).

+**Executive compensation**

+The function [get_executive_compensatio()](https://github.com/rsljr/python-edgar/blob/master/get_exectuvive_compensation.ipynb) parses the form DEF14A to extract the "summary of compensation table".
+The function identifies the table and transforms it into a tidy dataframe.
+It works better with fillings submitted after 2004 (see caveats in the function description).